Notice of Pre-AIA or AIA Status

 As to claim 2, Tateishi et al., as modified by Yamada et al., discloses the vehicle according to claim 1.
 Tateishi et al. further discloses wherein the one or more intermediate unit processors are configured to perform a process comprising, in response to receiving from the second target unit second divided messages obtained by division of a second message, combining the second divided messages to generate a combined message and transmitting the combined message to the communication apparatus (0123).

 As to claim 3, Tateishi et al., as modified by Yamada et al., discloses the vehicle according to claim 1.
-Tateishi et al. further discloses wherein the one or more intermediate unit memories are configured to store memory size information comprising the memory size of the first receive memory and the memory size of the second receive memory, and the one or more intermediate unit processors are configured to perform a process comprising, determining whether to divide the first message based on the memory size information in response to receiving the first message from the communication apparatus (0111-0112).
+Tateishi et al. further discloses wherein the one or more intermediate unit memories are configured to store memory size information comprising the first memory size of the first receive memory and the second memory size of the second receive memory, and the one or more intermediate unit processors are configured to perform a process comprising, determining whether to divide the first message based on the memory size information in response to receiving the first message from the communication apparatus (0111-0112).

 As to claim 4, Tateishi et al., as modified by Yamada et al., discloses the vehicle according to claim 2.
 Tateishi et al. further discloses wherein the one or more intermediate unit memories are configured to store memory size information comprising the memory size of the first receive memory and the memory size of the second receive memory, and the one or more intermediate unit processors are configured to perform a process comprising, determining whether to divide the first message based on the memory size information in response to receiving the first message from the communication apparatus (0111-0112).